 Do It in the Dark

-Check out the DIITD music video, created by Zach Valenti '12 and starring Wesleyan students.
+Check out the DIITD video, created by Zach Valenti '12 and starring Wesleyan students.
 There's a link at the end to an informational video that explains the DIITD contest and its connection to Wes to Wes.
 Enjoy!

 Frequently Asked Questions